About

 Education

-The American Chestnut Foundation is committed to providing educational opportunities to our nation’s youth and fostering a new generation of conservation leaders through public talks, outreach activities, and demonstration plantings.
+The American Chestnut Foundation is committed to raising awareness about the plight of the American chestnut and to fostering a new generation of conservation leaders through youth education, public talks, outreach activities, and demonstration plantings.

 Who We Are